Q. Is there a minimum?

 ALLERGY & DIETARY WARNING

-a) Cakes by Vicki does not, cannot, and will not cater to specific allergy or dietary restrictions.
+a) Cakes by Vicki does not cater to specific allergy or dietary restrictions.

 b) All of Cakes by Vicki baked goods may contain or have come in contact with one or more of the following ingredients, any one of which can produce an allergic or other medical reaction: Wheat, Gluten, Corn , Soybeans, Eggs, Milk, Tree nuts, Peanuts, Tree nut oils, Peanut oil, Tree nut extracts, Natural dyes, Natural flavorings, Artificial dyes, Artificial flavorings, Sugar, Artificial sweeteners, Other allergens not listed